Chicago police chief out, review launched over black teen's death

 In another incident, a lawyer representing the family of a 25-year-old man killed by Chicago police on Oct.
 12, 2014, told reporters that a dashboard camera video of the shooting that would challenge the police version of events could be released by court order as early as Dec.
 10.

 Ronald Johnson III was running from police when Officer George Hernandez arrived and seconds later shot him in the back, lawyer Michael Oppenheimer said.
-Police said Johnson had a gun and turned towards officers before being shot, but Oppenheimer and Johnson's mother said a yet-to-be released video did not support that description.
+Police said Johnson had a gun and turned toward officers before being shot.

 In a Chicago courtroom, a 21-year-old college student was released to home detention on Tuesday on $4,500 bond following his arrest for threatening to kill 16 white male students or staff at the University of Chicago to avenge McDonald's killing.

-(Additional reporting by David Greising, Michael Lansu, Dave McKinney, Karl Plume and Renita Young in Chicago, Brendan O'Brien in Milwaukee, Ben Klayman in Detroit, Julia Edwards in Washington and Barbara Goldberg and Justin Madden in New York; Writing by Howard Goller; Editing by Jonathan Oatis and Lisa Shumaker)
+(Additional reporting by David Greising, Michael Lansu, Dave McKinney, Karl Plume and Renita Young in Chicago, Brendan O'Brien in Milwaukee, Ben Klayman in Detroit, Julia Edwards in Washington, Barbara Goldberg and Justin Madden in New York, and Eric M. Johnson in Seattle; Writing by Howard Goller; Editing by Jonathan Oatis and Lisa Shumaker)